m-n-zuk/DareIT_cloud_challenge/README.md

 >
 > - Create Cloud Function that lists all VPCs and Subnets in the project and saves the data in a file that is stored in a bucket OR saves the data in the database (you can choose the database as well as the format in which you want to save the data).
 > - *Requirements:*
-> *Provide source code for the function and any other code in a publicly available repository e.g. Github (https://github.com)*
+> Provide source code for the function and any other code in a publicly available repository e.g. Github (https://github.com)

 <br>

-## Technologies Used
+## Technologies Used ⚙️

-> To deploy my static website I decidedcto choose Kubernetes Cluster - I don't think it made sense to use such an advanced tool, but I did it for educational purposes :)
+> To deploy my static website I decided to choose Kubernetes Cluster - I don't think it made sense to use such an advanced tool, but I did it for educational purposes :)
 - GCP
 - Terraform
 - Kubernetes cluster